The Birth of the WBC and Team Japan's Formation

 Semifinal Revenge and the Cuba Final

 In the semifinals, Japan faced Korea for the third time.
-Koji Uehara started and the offense exploded with Ichiro collecting three hits in a dominant 6-0 shutout.
-The final against Cuba, a perennial international powerhouse, saw Matsuzaka start and Japan build an early lead.
-Cuba fought back to within one run before Ichiro's decisive two-run single in the eighth extended the lead.
-Japan won 10-6 to become inaugural champions.
+Koji Uehara started and the offense exploded behind a two-run homer by Kosuke Fukudome and a solo shot by Hitoshi Tamura in a dominant 6-0 shutout.
+The final against Cuba, a perennial international powerhouse, saw Matsuzaka start and Japan score four in the first on Toshiaki Imae's two-run single and more, though Cuba answered with one in the bottom half to cut the lead to three.
+Japan added two in the fifth, but Cuba scored twice in the sixth and twice again in the eighth to close within 6-5 after eight innings.
+Japan settled it with four runs in the ninth, Ichiro's single to right bringing home Munenori Kawasaki, and won 10-6 to become inaugural champions.
 Matsuzaka earned tournament MVP with a 3-0 record and 2.12 ERA.

 Legacy of the Inaugural Champions